huachuman/DevRucksack/Readme.md

 ## PySimpleGUI
 https://www.pysimplegui.org/en/latest/

-A stupidly easy solution to turn your CLI apps into GUI apps to drastically improve discoverability and reduce feature blindness.
+A stupidly easy solution to create GUIs for CLI apps to drastically improve discoverability and reduce feature blindness.